naacl2022-reproducibility-track/naacl2022-reproducibility-track.github.io/_tutorial/02_development_environment.md

 2. Enter the name you want to use for your VM under "Deployment name."

 3. Select the region of the world you want the VM to be hosted under "Zone."
+Typically you want to select a region which is physically closest to where you are.
-There are some regional restrictions based on the type of GPU you want to use with the machine.
+However, there are some regional restrictions based on the type of GPU you want to use with the machine which might make this difficult.
-For the purposes of building the Docker images, the zone is not very critical.
+For the purposes of building the Docker images, the zone is not very critical, so do not worry if you cannot select a nearby zone as long as the type of GPU you want to use is available.

 4. Under "Machine Type," ensure "GPU" is selected.

 5. When you submit your Docker image to the Reproducibility Track, we will run it using a single NVIDIA Tesla A100 GPU.
 Therefore, for "GPU type," we recommend "NVIDIA Tesla A100" and setting the number of GPUs to 1.
+If the form raises an error that A100 GPUs are not available in your selected region, change the region to one which does have A100 GPUs even if it is not physically close to you.

 6. For machine type, select "a2-highgpu-1g," which is the same machine type which we will use to run your image.
 Leave "CPU platform" as "Automatic."